-What are the signs of an abusive relationship, and what steps should a victim take?
+Do you know the signs of an abusive relationship?
+It can be confusing.
+What do you need to know and what steps should you take?
 If you or someone you love is suffering from behavior described below, be aware that the situation needs attention.

 This may have happened to you.
 Your partner apologizes and says the hurtful behavior won’t happen again, but you fear it will.
 At times you wonder whether you’re imagining the abuse, yet the emotional or physical pain you feel is real.
 If this sounds familiar, you might be experiencing domestic violence.